rohit-db/dais-2023/README.md

-# dais-2023
+# DAIS-2023

 # Announcements - Day 1

-A host of exciting announcements were made during today’s keynotes, including:
+A host of exciting announcements were made during the keynotes, including:

 ## Generative AI